abasile1-tech/flash-card-application/README.md

  - Add a backup for the database
  - Allow the dropdown menu to disappear when somewhere else on the page is clicked
  - Allow each notebook to have a user-choosable color to allow for further customization
+ - Fix a recent problem where starting in around March 2021, Microsoft Edge doesn't have a Swedish language option (For now, Google Chrome still offers Swedish)